samoylovsv/react-native-2022/r-n-course-app/README.md

 ## View the next lesson.

 ### part (05 from 37):
-05 - Building Adaptive User Interfaces (Adapt to Platform & Device Sizes)
+05 - Building Adaaptive User Interfaces (Adapt to Platform & Device Sizes)

-### video (01 from 11):
+### video (03 from 11):
-001 Module Introduction.mp4
+003 Introducing the Dimensions API.mp4